linkerd/website/linkerd.io/content/2/tasks/books.md

 ## Debugging

 Let's use Linkerd to discover the root cause of this app's failures.
-Check out the dashboard.
-Run:
+To check out the Linkerd dashboard, run:

 ```bash
 linkerd dashboard &